andrei2308/Dll-injector/README.md

 ## Features

-- Injects a custom DLL into a running process by its PID.
+- Injects a custom DLL into a running process by its name.
 - Uses basic Windows API functions for memory allocation and thread creation in the target process.
 - Easy to understand and extend for educational purposes.